zoolanders/documentation/src/essentials-for-yootheme-pro/index.md

 - PHP 7.4+
 - YOOtheme Pro 4
-- WordPress 5/6 or Joomla 3/4/5
+- Joomla 3/4/5 or WordPress 5/6

-Also take a look at the specific requirements of [YOOtheme Pro](https://yootheme.com/support/yootheme-pro/joomla/introduction#requirements), [WordPress](https://wordpress.org/about/requirements/) and/or [Joomla](https://docs.joomla.org/J4.x:Installing_Joomla#Requirements).
+Also take a look at the specific requirements of [YOOtheme Pro](https://yootheme.com/support/yootheme-pro/joomla/introduction#requirements), [Joomla](https://docs.joomla.org/J4.x:Installing_Joomla#Requirements) and/or [WordPress](https://wordpress.org/about/requirements).